-The purpose of this policy is to provide the CC community with a clear set of behavioral standards, definitions, and descriptions of sexual harassment.
-The policy is intended to protect and guide CC community members who have been affected by sexual harassment, whether as a Complainant, a Respondent, or a third party.
+The purpose of this policy is to provide the CC community with a clear set of behavioral standards, definitions, and descriptions of sexual misconduct.
+The policy is intended to protect and guide CC community members who have been affected by sexual misconduct, whether as a Complainant, a Respondent, or a third party.

-When used in this policy, "Complainant" refers to those persons who have made a Formal Report to the College that they are alleged to have been the victim of conduct that could constitute sexual harassment.
-"Respondent" refers to those persons who have been identified in a Formal Report to be the perpetrator of conduct that could constitute sexual harassment.
-"Third party" refers to any other person with information concerning a Formal Complaint of prohibited conduct, including any witness to the incident or any individual who makes a report to the College concerning someone else.
+When used in this policy, "Complainant" refers to those persons who have reported to the College that they have been the subject of prohibited conduct.
+"Respondent" refers to those persons who have been accused of engaging in prohibited conduct.
+"Third party" refers to any other person with information concerning a report of prohibited conduct, including any witness to the incident or any individual who makes a report to the College concerning someone else.
 "Employee" refers generally to all staff and faculty members, unless otherwise specified.
-A "Formal Complaint" is a document filed and signed by a Complainant or by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the College investigate the allegation.
-At the time of the Formal Complaint, the Complainant must be participating in or attempting to participate in the education program or activity of the College.
-"Actual knowledge" means notice of sexual harassment or allegations of sexual harassment to the Title IX Coordinator or Deputy Title IX Coordinator for Students or to any official who has authority to institute corrective measures on behalf of the College.
+A "report" refers to any incident or concern regarding prohibited conduct that is reported to the College.
+A "complaint" is an allegation of sexual misconduct filed against a member of the CC community that initiates the disciplinary process outlined in this policy.

-In addition to defining prohibited conduct relating to sexual harassment that violates the standards of our community, this policy will also:
+In addition to defining prohibited conduct relating to sex or gender that violates the standards of our community, this policy will also:

-- Identify resources for all CC community members who are impacted by conduct prohibited by this policy; - Identify the College's Title IX Coordinator and Deputy Title IX Coordinator for Students, and their roles; - Identify the roles of the Title IX Investigator(s) and Title IX Decision-maker(s). - Provide information about where a CC community member can obtain confidential support and access resources without making a Formal Report to the College's Title IX Coordinator or the Deputy Title IX Coordinator for Students; - Provide information about how a Complainant can report an incident of sexual harassment to the College, to outside law enforcement, or to neither; and, - Provide information about how a Formal Complaint of sexual harassment concerning a CC community member will be investigated, evaluated, and resolved by the College.
+- Identify resources for all CC community members who are impacted by prohibited conduct; - Identify Lauretta Siggers, Vice President of Human Resources and Talent Development (the "VP of Human Resources"), as the CC official responsible for addressing complaints and reports of sexual misconduct allegedly committed by a CC employee and Tracy McLaughlin, Associate Provost for Student Learning Outcomes Assessment (the "Associate Provost"), as the CC official responsible for addressing complaints and reports of sexual misconduct allegedly committed by a CC student; - Provide information about where a CC community member can obtain confidential support and access resources without triggering a report to the College's Title IX Coordinator; - Provide information about how a CC community member can report an incident of sexual misconduct to the College, to outside law enforcement, or to neither; and, - Provide information about how a report of prohibited conduct concerning a CC community member will be investigated, evaluated, and resolved by the College.